 Earlville Opera House

-In 1971, Joey Skaggs was living on a farm in upstate New York.
+In 1970, Joey Skaggs was living on a farm in upstate New York.
 When he was informed by a local Realtor that the Earlville Opera House in Earlville, New York was for sale, he took a keen interest.
 It had been abandoned for 15 years and was in a great state of disrepair.
-If no one was to buy it, it was to be torn down and turned into a parking lot.
+If no one was to buy it, it would be torn down and turned into a parking lot.

 His desire was to see the opera house reconstructed and revitalized.
 He felt that it’s proximity to Colgate University was a benefit, and that the community would much rather have a restored beautiful work of architecture in its town than a parking lot.
 Towards that end, he met with local politicians and civic organizations so they could understand his vision and become actively involved.
 This being the early 70’s, and his being a relative outsider, some local people expressed distrust and suspicion about his interest in the project.